designontapp/figma-unfloater/readme.md

 Under the URL, select `Download Zip`.

 ### How do I know this file is safe?
 You can see all the files inside this installation.
 It's one CSS file, one JSON file, and one MD file.
+There are also two .git files, which you can delete when you install.
+They set up this hosting on GitHub.
 * Read through the CSS file.
 You can read and see that it only edits the properties of sidebar elements.
 * Read the JSON file.
 You can see information about Chrome extension requirements, and that on sites `*://figma.com/design/*`, the CSS `styles.css` should be run.
 * Read the MD file.
 It's just this description!